Jaymayes/scholarship-api/FEATURE_INVENTORY_REPORT.md

 • Advanced semantic and keyword scholarship search with filtering
 • AI-powered eligibility analysis, search enhancement, and trend insights
 • Comprehensive analytics and user interaction tracking
+• **Agent Bridge for Command Center orchestration and multi-service workflows**
 • Multi-layered security with JWT authentication, rate limiting, and request validation
 • Production-ready deployment with health checks and monitoring
 • RESTful API with OpenAPI documentation and unified error handling